maykbrito/send-mail-csv-leads/README.md

-# PROSPECTING
+# SEND MAIL TO LEADS WITH CSV DATA

 This will:

 1. Parse data from csv file with fast-csv
-2. Build a raw email templating data grabbed from that csv
+2. Build an email with data grabbed from that csv
-3. Send to recipient, with nodemailer.
+3. Send to recipient with nodemailer.

 ---
-YOU WILL NEED TO CREATE:
+After clone, you will need create:

 - .env
 - mail/template/template.js